ybalkind/davidklaing.github.io/_posts/2020-02-01-roam-as-a-slip-box.md

 My answers to these questions are in three Roam features:

 * **Daily Notes pages.** I write all my literature notes and permanent notes as individual blocks in my daily notes.
-This makes it easy to track when I wrote each note, and means that other notes or thoughts can be conveniently added in parallel.
+This makes it easy to track when I wrote each note, and means that other notes or thoughts can be conveniently added in parallel without needing bounce around onto different pages.

 * **Tags**: I have a tag for literature notes (`#litnote`) and a tag for permanent notes (`#permnote`).
 I include these tags, as well as any relevant reference material, at the end of the relevant blocks.
 When I want to see all my literature notes or permanent notes together, I can go to the `litnote` or `permnote` pages and see them in the linked references.